vert-x/vert-x.github.io/docs_md/mods_manual.md

     ./mods/io.vertx~mod-mongo-persistor~2.0.0-beta1/mods/org.foo~mod-nuclear~2.2/mod.json
     ./mods/io.vertx~mod-mongo-persistor~2.0.0-beta1/mods/org.foo~mod-nuclear~2.2/[...rest of the stuff in that module]

-The module directory `./mods/io.vertx~mod-mongo-persistor~2.0.0-beta1` can then be zipped and deployed a self contained module and it won't have to download any dependencies at runtime since they will all be found *inside * the module already.
+The module directory `./mods/io.vertx~mod-mongo-persistor~2.0.0-beta1` can then be zipped and deployed as a self contained module and it won't have to download any dependencies at runtime since they will all be found *inside* the module already.

-If you're using the standard Gradle template project or used the Vert.x Maven Archetype to create your project then this all happens automatically for you if you enable it in the `pom.xml` or `gradle.properties` file.
+*If you're using the standard Gradle template project or used the Vert.x Maven Archetype to create your project then this all happens automatically for you if you enable it in the `pom.xml` or `gradle.properties` file.*

 ## Installing modules manually from the repository

 In some cases, you do not want to wait until a module is first referenced by the application before it is installed, you want to install it *ahead of time*.
 This can be done using the command `vertx install`

-To install a module manually from a repository use `vertx install &lt;module name&gt;`.
+To install a module manually from a repository use `vertx install <module name>`.
 For example:

     vertx install io.vertx~mod-mongo-persistor~2.0.0-beta1

 # Uninstalling modules

-To uninstall a module from your local `mods` directory (or `VERTX_MODS`) use the `vertx uninstall &lt;module name&gt;` command.
+To uninstall a module from your local `mods` directory (or `VERTX_MODS`) use the `vertx uninstall <module name>` command.
 E.g.

     vertx uninstall io.vertx~mod-mongo-persistor~2.0.0-beta1